reteps/dockerfmt/README.md

 ## Limitations

-- The `RUN` parser currently doesn't support grouping or semicolons in commands
+- The `RUN` parser currently doesn't support grouping or semicolons in commands.
+Adding semicolon support is a non-trivial task.

 - No line wrapping is performed for long JSON commands
 - The `# escape=X` directive is not supported

 Contributions are welcome!

+## Issues

+- This is not production software until the `1.0.0` release, please treat it as such.
+- Please file issues for any bugs or feature requests!

 ## Features